Samarth-Melsingare/World-University-Ranking/README.md

 # World-University-Ranking
-Analysis of world Universities is done by using excel, Ms S, power bi and python.
+## Analysis of world Universities is done by using Excel, Ms SQL, Power bi and Python.